enghwa/ecommerce-shopfront-on-aws/1_PrimaryRegion/README.md

 ```
 ![CFN](../images/01-cfn-07.png)

 FYI.
 This Bookstore doesn't include the Book Blog yet that you created with CDK.
-It will be shown after you complete buiding the secondary region Bookstore application.
+It will be shown after you complete building the secondary region Bookstore application.

 ## Completion